Saturday, 8 July 2023

 Monday morning came early for me.
 Sleep proving elusive I was wide awake by 4.30 and already forming a plan to get out and about before my corner of Oxfordshire awoke.

-The walk to the hide is always a joy and at this early hour in the morning I was very much on my own, wandering along the narrow path that follows the sweeping curves of the river.The surrounding vegetation is at its zenith, the hedgerows thick and heavy with leaf, the grasses on either side of the path almost head high, each feathery head bending to the will of a chill morning breeze.The path has in fact become a green corridor flanked by the overarching grasses.
-The white trumpets of bindweed are held high, supported by tendrils that have entwined, in a vice like grip, the stems of grass and umbellifer, winding inexorably upwards to a prime position, proffering a fanfare of flowers to passing insects.
+The walk to the hide is always a joy and at this early hour in the morning I was very much on my own, wandering along the narrow path that follows the sweeping curves of the river.The surrounding vegetation is at its zenith, the hedgerows thick and heavy with leaf, the grasses on either side of the path almost head high, each feathery head bending to the will of a chill morning breeze.The path has in fact become a green corridor flanked by overarching grasses.
+The white trumpets of bindweed are held on high by tendrils that have entwined, in a vice like grip, the stems of grass and umbellifer, winding inexorably upwards to a prime position in order to proffer a fanfare of flowers to passing insects.

 My boots become sodden with dew as I dodge eye level bramble sprays, saw toothed tentacles reaching across the path to catch at me.
 At times the hawthorns and blackthorns are so prolific they bower right over the path and I walk through a subway, purely of nature's making.